pauljhan01/teapot/README.md

 This repository contains the Teapot binary rewriter.
 The submodule `libcheckpoint_x64` contains the runtime library.

+## Spectre setup

+Assuming the newest Spectre executable is in the teapot directory

+Run usage.sh as `sh usage.sh`

+Then run spectre.inst as `./spectre.inst`

 ## Requirements

 Teapot static rewriter requires a Python version between 3.8 and 3.10.